Hot and Cold- This is How To Reply to His Mixed Signals!

 In this scenario, my mindset for you would be to ask yourself, ‘is this aligned with what I want?’
 If you want somebody to date in real life who’s making an effort to see you, you may want to start to think about creating space in your life for them to come along.
 People who text this may want some attention, but they’re not in the right space in their lives to be able to move things forward.
 They like to chat, but they’re not moving things forward.

-Do not respond super often as there is no need to always chat to someone.
+Do not respond super often as there is no need to always chat with someone.
 You can even choose to politely end the interaction here.
-What you are really trying to signal to this person by cutting back on your communication is, if he wants to talk to you he can do it in person.
+What you are trying to signal to this person by cutting back on your communication is, that if he wants to talk to you he can do it in person.
 He needs to make an effort to meet in real life.

-Sometimes by not being as responsive, and showing that you’re not there as an entertainment chatting facility you will give him a little bit of a push to actually make a plan to see you in real life.
-So my advice would be to cut back on your communication, and only use communication that’s purposeful.
+Sometimes by not being as responsive, and showing that you’re not there as an entertainment chatting facility you will give him a little bit of a push to make a plan to see you in real life.
+So my advice would be to cut back on your communication and only use purposeful communication.

 Remember, if this is just someone that you’ve been chatting to online, you don’t need to talk to them every single day.
 You want to meet people who are up for meeting you in person in real life.

 “Hey, it’s a bit hectic over here.
-Can we do tomorrow instead, I’ll cook?”
+Can we do it tomorrow instead, I’ll cook?”

 So again, it doesn’t sound bad in itself.
 But listen to the context.
 You had a nice Friday date night plan.
-You turned down some other stuff, because you wanted to make that date.
-Then at the last minute, there’s a change to schedule and a change to the plan.
-It’s no longer going out and doing something together, it’s much more meeting him on his terms.
+You turned down some other stuff because you wanted to make that date.
+Then at the last minute, there’s a chance to schedule and a change to the plan.
+It’s no longer going out and doing something together, it’s much more about meeting him on his terms.

 Here you demonstrate that you can’t always keep chopping and changing your plans.
 And again, you show you preferred the original date option, rather than going along with his new and revised plan.
 This isn’t about you being obstructive.
 It’s more about you respecting your time, showing what kind of dates you’re open to doing at this stage, and still showing him that you’d like to meet.